orvedahl/finite-difference/Notes.md

 package a configure file into a tarball that would be user-editable?
 One solution is to switch to custom environment variables.
 Place the relevant environment variables in a user-editable shell script and have the user source that script before installing.
+Then the `setup.py` file would extract the environment variable information, using the default values when necessary.

 Specifying the compiler used by `f2py` in the configuration file leads to some subtle difficulties.
 The default is GCC, but Intel is also supported.
 The only trick is that